 Glue some painted plastic eggs to a fake fir wire wreath.
 Then, situate some stuffed bunnies so that they appear to be sitting facing each other at the bottom of the wreath.
 Glue them into place as well and hang the holiday decoration on your front door.

 Whether it’s indoors or outdoors, a treasure egg hunt or hunting by names, this will surely bring out the laughter in your house and give you a glimpse of the competitive side of your kids.
 Follow our simple egg hunt ideas or invent a hunt of your own and you could try decorating your easter eggs using this melted crayon craft.

 You might also like Egg Hunt Ideas to make you the Coolest Bunny on the Block

 Bake some cookies together and decorate them with Easter themes using brightly coloured icing sugar.
-Here are 5 Easter Recipes you’ll love, including some recipes for using up surplus chocolate!
+Here are 10 Cute & Easy Easter Cookies the Kids will Love.

 - Add 100g of butter, 1 tbsp cocoa powder, 50g milk chocolate buttons and 75g of golden syrup in a bowl.